 Figure 9: OAuth2 token revocation request in authorization server proxying

-- OAuth2 clients interact only with built-in authorization server and don’t directly interact with 3rd party ASs.
-The OAuth2 clients and the 3rd party ASs are oblivious to the existence of each other.
+- OAuth2 clients interact only with built-in authorization servers and don’t directly interact with third party ASs.
+The OAuth2 clients and the third party ASs are oblivious to the existence of each other.
 Components such as the API Storefront, API Publisher, and API Gateway all need to directly integrate with only the built-in AS.

 - There is one single AS which is the built-in AS, to manage all the OAuth2 clients which makes it easier to manage them.
-The built-in AS is the only OAuth2 client registered in the 3rd party AS, which makes it easier to manage the connection with the 3rd party.
+The built-in AS is the only OAuth2 client registered in the third party AS, which makes it easier to manage the connection with the third party.

-- Extensions are required in the built-in AS to implement the logic to dynamically route requests to the relevant AS based on context parameters, token format, etc. Extensions are required for OAuth2 authorization grant handling, OAuth2 access token issuing, OAuth2 introspection, OAuth2 token revocation, and OIDC userinfo.
+- Extensions are required in the built-in AS to implement the logic to dynamically route requests to the relevant AS based on context parameters, token format, etc. Extensions are required for OAuth2 authorization grant handling (eg- authorization code flow, client credentials flow), OAuth2 access token issuing, OAuth2 introspection, OAuth2 token revocation, and OIDC userinfo.

 Authorization Server Replacement for WSO2 API Manager

 Due to particular requirements of WSO2 API Manager, the built-in WSO2 Key Manager component cannot be avoided completely when implementing this pattern.
 Therefore it supports something that very closely resembles the pattern, which we call the "third-party key manager integration" pattern.
 The deviation from the standard pattern is not so significant from a deployment perspective, in the all-in-one deployment model.
 However, it could become significant in a distributed deployment model when you need to add additional nodes to host the WSO2 Key Manager.